AI-Inception/RAG-In-Action/doc/rag_overview.md

 from langchain_core.runnables import RunnableLambda, RunnablePassthrough from langchain_openai import OpenAIEmbeddings

-physics_template = """You are a very smart physics professor. \
+physics_template = f"""You are a very smart physics professor.
-You are great at answering questions about physics in a concise and easy to understand manner. \
+You are great at answering questions about physics in a concise and easy to understand manner.
 When you don't know the answer to a question you admit that you don't know.

 Here is a question:
 {query}"""

-math_template = """You are a very good mathematician.
-You are great at answering math questions. \
+math_template = f"""You are a very good mathematician.
+You are great at answering math questions.
-You are so good because you are able to break down hard problems into their component parts, \
-answer the component parts, and then put them together to answer the broader question.
+You are so good because you are able to break down hard problems into their component parts, answer the component parts, and then put them together to answer the broader question.

 Here is a question: